 0 images remaining

-The non-contrast study demonstrates a large volume of intraventricular haemorrhage and marked ventricular enlargement even allowing for the patient's age.
-Intraventricular haemorrhage is seen in all the ventricles and extends into the sylvian fissures and basal cisterns.
+The non-contrast study demonstrates a large volume of intraventricular hemorrhage and marked ventricular enlargement even allowing for the patient's age.
+Intraventricular hemorrhage is seen in all the ventricles and extends into the sylvian fissures and basal cisterns.
 There is sulcal effacement particularly inferiorly with early loss of normal grey-white matter differentiation.
 No cerebellar tonsillar herniation.

-A slightly hyperdense suprasellar mass measures ~3cm which is likely a giant aneurysm of the anterior circulation and the cause for the intraventricular haemorrhage.
+A slightly hyperdense suprasellar mass measures ~3cm which is likely a giant aneurysm of the anterior circulation and the cause for the intraventricular hemorrhage.

-Large volume intraventricular haemorrhage with hydrocephalus.
-The haemorrhage is likely secondary to a ruptured giant anterior circulation aneurysm.
+Large volume intraventricular hemorrhage with hydrocephalus.
+The hemorrhage is likely secondary to a ruptured giant anterior circulation aneurysm.

 A CTA performed subsequently was of poor quality due to impaired perfusion and suboptimal timing, but confirmed presence of a giant suprasellar aneurysm.
 The patient's family elected for palliative treatment and the patient died peacefully 2 days later.
 Autopsy was not performed.